carriemacfarlane/carriewritesdocs/blog/2024-10-24-whyresearch.md

 ### Question

-* My colleague asked how I developed the checklist
+* How did I develop a checklist?

 ### Answer